 - — This food is low in Saturated Fat and very low in Cholesterol

-- — It is also a good source of Dietary Fiber, Protein, Thiamin, Riboflavin, Folate, Iron, Magnesium and Phosphorus
+- — Excellent source of Dietary Fiber, Protein, Thiamin, Riboflavin, Folate, Iron, Magnesium and Phosphorus

-- — A very good source of Vitamin A, Vitamin C, Vitamin K, Vitamin B6, Calcium, Potassium, Copper, and Manganese
+- — Good source of Vitamin A, Vitamin C, Vitamin K, Vitamin B6, Calcium, Potassium, Copper, and Manganese

 - — High Germination Rate

 Kale belongs to the cabbage family, which means it is a close relative of white cabbage, broccoli, and cauliflower.
 Amino acid content Kale is identical to meat, 200 grams of this vegetable gives the body the necessary daily dose of protein.
 Moreover, with amounts of calcium, this vegetable is superior to milk.
 The leaves content includes omega-3 fatty acid, which is equal to its amount in fish products.
 Thus, Cabbage Kale is popular and indispensable in vegetarian cuisine, as it allows you to replenish the body with vitamins and beneficial substances found in meat.
 This product is useful for the human body because it contains many vitamins and minerals.
 In its composition, such vitamins as A, C, K, PP, and vitamins of group B: B6, B2, B1.
 Besides, there are minerals, such as beta-carotene, potassium, calcium, sodium, magnesium, and phosphorus.
 The calories of Kale are only 50 kcal per 100 grams of the product.
 To get the maximum benefit from eating Kale, you need to use it fresh.
 You can also add kale leaves to soups, vegetable stews, cook light garnishes for meat and fish, fillings for pies, dry, freeze.

 Should be planted in early spring, as it is not afraid of frost, because of cold weather, its leaves become only sweeter.